hnfong/public-crap/bookmarks/computer-related.md

 - https://www.youtube.com/watch?v=7aONIVSXiJ8 Introduction to memory management in Linux
 - https://til.simonwillison.net/sqlite/one-line-csv-operations One-liner for running queries against CSV files with SQLite
 - https://scottaaronson.blog/?p=208 	Shor, I’ll do it: explaining Shor’s algorithm without using a single ket sign
+- https://github.com/nepx/halfix Halfix is a portable x86 emulator written in C99.
+(May be a good reference for x86 cpu/devices)

 ## Open Source Tools